tomsWebConsulting/twcsl/Block/Form/Form Block Form Element Add Watch/README.md

   * Site-wide

-    * Use this option if you have multiple pages where you want to have this effect.
+    Use this option when you want multiple Pages to have this effect.

     * v7.1

       * Add code from file **[form block form element add watch.html][5]** to